 - Be concise and truthful.

-- Focus on results not on duties and responsibilities.
+- Focus on results, not on duties and responsibilities.

-- Use more then one page resume if necessary.
+- Use more then one-page resume if necessary.
 The computer can easily handle multiple-page resumes.
 It uses all of the information it extracts from your resume to determine if your skills match available positions.
 It allows you to provide more information than you would for a human reader.

 - If you have extra space, describe your interpersonal traits and attitude.
-Key words could include: skill in time management, dependable, leadership, sense of responsibility, able to work under pressure, quick learning, good memory, etc.
+Keywords could include skill in time management, dependable, leadership, sense of responsibility, able to work under pressure, quick learning, good memory, etc.

-- In addition to your e-mail address, include your regular phone number (and fax number, which you should try to arrange to have) on your resume.
+- In addition to your e-mail address, including your regular phone number (and fax number, which you should try to arrange to have) on your resume.
 This gives potential employers the option of contacting you in the way they prefer.
 Even if they never e-mail or fax you, it leaves a positive impression that you are up-to-date.
 Remember - every advantage helps.

 - Keep resumes consistent in format, style and language.

 Check the spelling and grammar of your resume.
 Use the word processor's spell and grammar checker.
 If you are not confident of your ability to detect grammatical, punctuation and English or other foreign language usage errors or if you need help in organizing your resume, bring it to a professional for assistance.

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or: